sampsonv/github-trending/README.md

 * 【2023-10-15】[messense / aliyundrive-webdav](https://github.com/messense/aliyundrive-webdav) - 阿里云盘 WebDAV 服务
 ## Java

+* 【2025-03-12】[vavr-io / vavr](https://github.com/vavr-io/vavr) - vʌvr (formerly called Javaslang) is a non-commercial, non-profit object-functional library that runs with Java 8+.
+It aims to reduce the lines of code and increase code quality.
 * 【2025-03-09】[spring-projects / spring-ai-examples](https://github.com/spring-projects/spring-ai-examples) -
 * 【2025-03-09】[deeplearning4j / deeplearning4j](https://github.com/deeplearning4j/deeplearning4j) - Suite of tools for deploying and training deep learning models using the JVM.
 Highlights include model import for keras, tensorflow, and onnx/pytorch, a modular and tiny c++ library for running math code and a java based math library on top of the core c++ library.
 Also includes samediff: a pytorch/tensorflow like library for running deep learn...
 * 【2025-03-07】[microsoft / HydraLab](https://github.com/microsoft/HydraLab) - Intelligent cloud testing made easy.